 You may also be entitled to Income Support depending on your financial circumstances, and should get advice on which would be better for you - ask your DWP Office (Jobcentre Plus).

 If you are ill or disabled, Employment Support Allowance (ESA) can give you financial support if you can't work or help to work if you are able to.
-You can claim if you are employed, self-employed, unemployed or a student on DLA.
+You can claim if you are employed, self-employed, unemployed or a student on DLA or PIP.
 It is based on your record of National Insurance contributions or your income, or both.